Overbird Law

 Insurance companies will try to settle your claim quickly and for as little as possible.
 They'll pressure you, record your statements, and use anything you say against you.
 At Overbird Law, we level the playing field by handling all communications with the insurance company while building the strongest possible case for full compensation.

 Attorney Jonathan Overman investigates every accident thoroughly — reviewing police reports, obtaining surveillance footage, consulting accident reconstruction experts, and documenting every injury to maximize your recovery.
+If you were also charged with an offense (DUI, reckless driving, leaving the scene), Overbird Law's criminal defense team can defend the criminal charge while we pursue your civil claim — important because a criminal conviction can be used to assign you fault in the civil case.

 Car Accidents